 Edward Lazellari was born in New York City while the Beatles were still a group.
-He began writing in the 1990s while working as an artist for Marvel Comics.
+He began writing while working as an artist for Marvel Comics.
 After years as an illustrator, he earned a degree in English Literature and became a full-time writer.

-Edward won Playboy’s prestigious short fiction contest, and his story, “The Date” was published in the October 1999 issue.
-A few years later, he completed his first fantasy novel, “Awakenings,” followed by “The Lost Prince.”
-The last book of the Guardians of Aandor trilogy, “Blood of Ten Kings,” is due out in 2017.
+Edward's short story, “The Date” was published in Playboy Magazine.
+In 2011 TOR Books published his fantasy novel, “Awakenings,” followed by “The Lost Prince” in 2013.
+The last book of the Guardians of Aandor trilogy, “Blood of Ten Kings,” is due out at the end of 2018.
 Edward works as a financial editor in New York City.

 Edward Lazellari is the author of the Guardians of Aandor fantasy series from Tor Books.